Recalling Roy Keane & Adrian Chiles’ hilarious descent to madness in 2012

 But one moment, gloriously preserved on social media, summarised Keane’s torture above all others.

-The much-maligned Chiles, seemingly reading from an A-level philosophy textbook, questioned at exactly what point does heavy rain become a downpour.
+The much-maligned Chiles, seemingly reading from an A-level philosophy textbook, questioned at exactly what point heavy rain becomes a downpour.

 Enough was enough for Roy.
 Not even attempting to hide his utter disdain for humanity, the Hercules of punditry managed to shake his head, roll his eyes and wear an incredulous smile all at once.